dhurlburtusa/shortcuts/npm/npm-cheat_sheet.md

 ### Version Controlled Package Initialization Examples

-For these examples, Git is used as the SCM.
+For these examples, Github is used as the SCM.

 **Local-First**